yarkhinephyo/15-445-database-systems-notes/18 - Multi-Version Concurrency Control.md

 <u>Tuple-level</u> - Find old versions by examining tuples.

-In background vacuuming, background threads scan the table and look for reclaimable versions.
+In background vacuuming, background threads scan the table and look for reclaimable versions (outside active transactions).

 In cooperative cleaning, worker threads (not background threads) identify reclaimable versions as they traverse version chain (Only for O2N).
 Disadvantage is that some tuples may never be reclaimed if unread.